cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 	ii.
 Whatbot asks the user to provide a new set of questions.
 	iii.
 User responds with the new questions.
 	iv.
 Whatbot confirms the new questions.

+[Subflow 5].
+User wants to edit the standup report delivery method.
+	i.
+User sends a command to the Whatbot to change the report delivery method from email to channel.
+	ii.
+User supplies the name of the channel.
+	iii.
+The bot is already a member of the dedicated channel, and the report delivery channel is successfully configured.
+	Alternate Subflow 5:
+	iA.
+User sends a command to the Whatbot to change the report delivery method from channel to email.
+	1. Standup report delivery method is changed to email.
+	2. Use case exits.
+	iiiA.
+The user selects a non-existent channel or the bot is not a member of the specified channel.
+	1. The user is prompted to first add the bot to the channel, and supply a valid channel name again.
+	2. Use case returns to step ii.

 Alternative flows:
-[S1, S2, S3, S4] If the user enters an invalid input then the Whatbot responds with an error message and terminates the subflow.
+[S1, S2, S3, S4, S5] If the user enters an invalid input then the Whatbot responds with an error message and terminates the subflow.

 ### **Design Sketches**